 Sleeping Bear Dunes (Michigan) – Imagine, more than 72,000 acres developed specially for picnicking.
 Miles and miles of sand beach, spectacular lake views (picnic spots such as Picnic Mountain are within walking distance), and picturesque coastal villages nearby make it well worth the trip!

-But…no picnic in the park is complete without your Green Smoke® e-cigarettes.
-There’s no offensive odor, ash, or cigarette butts to annoy or bother anyone – just sensational flavors and incredibly rich, thick vapor volume.
+Just remember… no picnic in the park is complete without your Green Smoke® e-cigarettes.
+There’s no offensive odor, ash, or cigarette butts to annoy or bother anyone – just sensational flavor blends and incredibly rich, thick vapor volume.
 Picnics in the park and Green Smoke® e-cigs – perfect together!